 6. Gold

-Gold Coated James Webb Space Telescope
+Gold-Coated James Webb Space Telescope

 Density: 19.30 g/cm3

 Have you ever wondered why you always get impure gold whenever you buy jewelry?
-Well, that’s because the pure (24 carats) gold is soft and to make it more durable and strong, other base metals such as copper are added, so it becomes impure in the process.
-It is also used in electronics to build corrosion-free connectors for various appliances.
+Well, that’s because pure (24 carats) gold is soft.
+To make it more durable and strong, other metals like copper and silver are added, so it becomes impure in the process.

 5. Plutonium